 Working with the Conservation Commission and the Recreation Department, the Land Trust has created a pollinator garden at Tripps Pond.
+Follow the progress of the garden here.

 Here’s how we did it: